McLennan Library Building

-The McLennan Library Building of McGill University in Montreal, Quebec, Canada is situated at 3459, rue McTavish (3459, McTavish Street) on the northeast corner of rue Sherbrooke (Sherbrooke Street) and rue McTavish (McTavish Street).
-The building, along with the Redpath Library Building, which is adjacent to the McLennan Library Building, currently houses the Humanities and Social Sciences Library, the largest branch of the McGill University Library.
+The McLennan Library Building is a major library building of McGill University in Montreal, Quebec, Canada.
+It is located at 3459 rue McTavish (McTavish Street), at the northeast corner of rue Sherbrooke (Sherbrooke Street) and McTavish.
+The building, along with the adjacent Redpath Library Building, currently houses the Humanities and Social Sciences Library, the largest branch of the McGill University Library.

 History

-The McLennan Library Building stands on the site of Jesse Joseph's former mansion, Dilcoosha.
-Joseph, a prominent Montreal businessman, philanthropist and member of the city's Jewish community, died in 1904.
-Once a Canadian Officers' Training Corps headquarters during World War I and after the home of the McCord Museum, the mansion was demolished in 1955.
+The McLennan Library Building stands on the site of Jesse Joseph's former mansion, named Dilcoosha, in the Golden Square Mile.
+Joseph was a prominent Montreal businessman, philanthropist and member of the city's Jewish community, and he died in 1904.
+The mansion later served as a Canadian Officers' Training Corps headquarters during World War I and afterwards as the first home of the McCord Museum.
+The mansion was demolished in 1955.

-The current seven-storey reinforced concrete structure was built between 1967 and 1969 and designed by the firm Dobush, Stewart and Bourke, who also designed McGill's Stewart Biological Sciences and Ernest Rutherford Physics Buildings, and worked on design for the city's Cadillac Metro station.
-The exterior consist of identical precast concrete panels that are attached to a reinforced concrete frame.
-It is attached to the more modern Redpath library extension by a bridge walkway.
-The main entrance to McLennan library is now at the south end of the concrete terraced due to the Redpath library entrance being closed after the terrace renovations ended in January 2014, due to a lack of funding by McGill's administration.
+The current seven-storey reinforced concrete structure was built between 1967 and 1969.
+It was designed in the Brutalist style by the firm of Dobush, Stewart and Bourke, who designed McGill's Stewart Biological Sciences Building and Ernest Rutherford Physics Building.
+The firm also worked on designing the city's Cadillac Metro station.

+The exterior consists of identical precast concrete panels that are attached to a reinforced concrete frame.
+It is attached to the adjacent Redpath Library Building by a bridge walkway.

+The main entrance to the McLennan library is now at the south end of the concrete terrace, on account of the Redpath library's entrance being closed after the terrace renovations ended in January 2014, due to a lack of funding by McGill's administration.
 All traffic between floors is controlled by the central stairwell and elevator core.

-The sixth floor houses the McGill University Archives and the fourth floor is dedicated to McGill Rare Books and Special Collections.
+The sixth floor houses the McGill University Archives, and the fourth floor is dedicated to McGill's Rare Books and Special Collections.
 The library building was named in honour of Isabella McLennan, who had made a large donation to McGill in order to purchase books.